 The Food Bank of Northern Nevada distributes food to local food pantries so that individuals can receive a bag of groceries and other emergency food assistance close to their own neighborhoods.
 The food pantries are open to help on different days of the week and at various times during those days.
 Those in need of food assistance can find a variety of resources available through our partner agencies and direct service programs.

-Our Mobile Pantry Program helps people in neighborhoods acquire perishables at schools and parks.
+Our Mobile Pantry Program helps people in neighborhoods acquire fresh produce and other perishable food items at schools and parks.
 Much of the food is a result of generous donations from our grocery partners.

 The Kids Cafe Dinner Program

 operates throughout the school year at several schools in Washoe County.
 With this program, children can eat an evening meal at a neighborhood school.
 They do not have to go to that school to be eligible, and it is free to children aged 1 to 18.
 During the summer months, our Kids Cafe Summer Meals Program

 serves a free lunch to kids in parks around Reno/Sparks.

 View schedules for these programs, as well as a list of our partner agencies offering emergency food pantries:

 For a meal in the Reno-Sparks area: Our partner, St. Vincent’s Dining Room